duceppemo/VCFs_to_SNP_alignment/README.md

     ~$ conda install biopython
     ~$ conda update biopython

+As of pandas 0.18.1 is required

+    ~$ conda install pandas=0.18.1

     ~$ pip install xvfbwrapper

 RAxML is the single program outside of the Python environment that is needed.
 It must be in your PATH as: raxmlHPC-SSE3, raxmlHPC-PTHREADS-AVX2, or raxml.
 In my experience installing raxmlHPC-SSE3 is the most universal but if you have the correct computer architecture running raxmlHPC-PTHREADS-AVX2 will be faster.
 Below are brief instructions to install RAxML.

 Download RAxML from https://github.com/stamatak/standard-RAxML.
 Download to a desired location.